haskell/hackage-security/README.md

 ## Comparison with TUF

-In this section we highlight some of the differences in the specifics of the implementation; generally we try to follow the TUF model as precisely as possible.
+In this section we highlight some of the differences in the specifics of the implementation; generally we try to follow the TUF model as closely as possible.

 This section is not (currently) intended to be complete.

 ### Targets